-The stories are "ufo in kushiro", "landscape with flatiron", "all god's children can dance", "thailand", "super frog saves tokyo" and "honey pie".
-All stories contain characters affected by the Kobe Earthquake in one way or another, and contain supernatural elements, just like Murakami's other stories.
+The stories are "ufo in kushiro", "landscape with flatiron", "all god's children can dance", "thailand", "super frog saves tokyo", and "honey pie".
+All stories contain characters affected by the Kobe Earthquake in one way or another, and contain Murakami's trademark moments of the occasionally inexplicable.

 The short stories contains examples of:

 - A Date with Rosie Palms: "all god's children can dance".
 Yoshiya went as far as patronizing a porn shop to avoid his mother discovering his erections when she slept in his bed with him.

 - Affectionate Nickname: Junko and Junpei both have "Jun".

 - Yoshiya got "Super Frog", on account of his dancing.
 Possibly an unintended reference to "super-frog saves tokyo".